hyperledger/besu-docs/docs/public-networks/concepts/transactions/pool.md

 - The new transaction's effective gas price is the equal to the existing gas price AND the new effective priority fee is higher than the existing priority fee by the percentage specified by [`--tx-pool-price-bump`](../../reference/cli/options.md#tx-pool-price-bump).

 The default value for [`--tx-pool-price-bump`](../../reference/cli/options.md#tx-pool-price-bump) is 10%.

-## Size of the transaction pool

-Decreasing the maximum size of the transaction pool reduces memory use.
-If the network is busy and there is a backlog of transactions, increasing the size of the transaction pool reduces the risk of removing transactions from the transaction pool.